Merkel met wives of jailed lawyers during China visit - Journal du Cameroun

 Wang was among more than 200 Chinese human rights lawyers and activists who were detained or questioned that day, the largest clampdown on the legal profession in recent history.

-While the majority were released on bail, a handful were convicted of various crimes and sentenced to up to seven years in prison.
+While most were released on bail, a handful were convicted of various crimes and sentenced to up to seven years in prison.

 Wang is the last person in the so-called 709 crackdown to remain in legal limbo and no trial date has been set for him.